pharo-ide/Calypso/README.md

   - variable view as special mode for method group view.
   - and more

 Source code is currently on smalltalkhub repo http://smalltalkhub.com/#!/~Pharo/Calypso.
+Here I want to manage todo, collect issues and missing features.

-Currently Calypso depends on few fixes which are waiting integration into Pharo.
+Now Calypso depends on few fixes which are waiting integration into Pharo 6.
 Use following script to load all them together: